denoland/manual/getting_started/permissions.md

 Deno is secure by default.
 Therefore, unless you specifically enable it, a program run with Deno has no file, network, or environment access.
-Access to security sensitive functionality requires that permisisons have been granted to an executing script through command line flags, or a runtime permission prompt.
+Access to security sensitive functionality requires that permissions have been granted to an executing script through command line flags, or a runtime permission prompt.

 For the following example `mod.ts` has been granted read-only access to the file